sombersomni/encage/README.md

 ## Getting Started

 ### Installing
 You can use npm to install this package.
-To view test you will need to download [mocha](https://mochajs.org/#installation) and [chai](https://www.chaijs.com/guide/installation/) for you devDependancies!
+To run test you will need to download [mocha](https://mochajs.org/#installation) and [chai](https://www.chaijs.com/guide/installation/) for you devDependancies!
 ```
 npm install encage
 ```
-##Creating a Encage Object
+## Creating a Encage Object
 In javascript, you would typically use a constructor to create a Class.
 However, javascript Classes create instances that expose your variables publically, allowing for progammers or users to tamper with the code in unforseeable ways.
 To fix this problem, you can create an Encage Object which mimics a Class and gives you extra features for easier variable management.
 ```js
 const eObject = encage({});